What is PI planning?

 Big room planning versus PI planning

 Big room planning is another word for PI planning, but it indicates that the team meeting is in-person.
 Today, many teams opt for a hybrid format to host these meetings.
 This allows distributed teams to easily attend the sessions from wherever they are.
 And when the meetings are online, the teams can record the sessions and review them in the future.

 But managing an online PI planning session doesn’t come without challenges.
 Hosting a virtual meeting can be hard for hosts, with more considerations to make than an in-person event.
 Technology, for example, is a big factor to think about.
 If the technology doesn’t work or isn’t efficient, the entire meeting could fall apart.
 Online meetings can also be tricky for attendees.
 Focusing on a screen for long periods can be challenging, leading to a lack of concentration.
 Fortunately, there are tools to help you overcome these issues.
 Take a look at Miro as an example.
 If you choose to host a virtual PI planning session, a tool like Miro can help you plan, manage, and execute your meeting — as well as keep your participants engaged.
-Using a customizable and intuitive digital workspace allows teams to collaborate online.
-Start by selecting the ready-made PI planning template and begin recording all the information on the virtual whiteboard.
+Using a customizable and intuitive visual workspace allows teams to collaborate online.
+Start by selecting the ready-made PI planning template and begin recording all the information on Miro's infinite canvas.
 To keep participants focused, use the timer to cap the time spent in each session.
 Allow for breaks, and consider using icebreaker games to keep things light and engaging.